 - women after the menopause (postmenopausal).

 Vulval LS is not cancer.
-But a small number of women who have vulval LS may develop vulval cancer.
-It is very rare in women whose symptoms are well controlled.
+But a small number of people who have vulval LS may develop vulval cancer.
+It is very rare in people whose symptoms are well controlled.
 It is thought that, over a long period of time, the inflammation caused by this skin condition increases the risk of cancer developing.

-The symptoms of vulval LS vary from woman to woman.
-Rarely, some women have no symptoms and the LS may be discovered during tests for other health problems.
+The symptoms of vulval LS vary.
+Sometimes there are no symptoms and the LS may be discovered during tests for other health problems.

 In vulval LS, the skin in the affected area may: